samuelfchen/rda-1/README.md

 * RDA data element is generalized to have only two "data types"[^2]: type _RDA_ is for storing "composite" data values, and type _string_ is for storing "scalar/primitive" data values.
 [^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).

-Using the application independent RDA container in data exchange allows implementing a "universal data transport" layer that is separated business-related functions.
-Such "decoupling" in the data exchange architecture allows the connected applications to evolve independently and to maintain compatibility flexibly.
+Using the application independent RDA container allows implementing a generic and unified data transport layer that is separated from business-related functions.
+The layered architecture (aka "decoupling") allows the connected applications to evolve independently and to flexibly maintain compatibility.

 ## Benefits Of Using RDA

 One use of RDA is for implementing cross-language and cross-application object-serialization.
-For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to a Python program, and in the Python program, you can de-serialize a "User" object using the received RDA container, because unlike using XML/JSON, the "Person" object and the "User" object aren't necessarily "sharing the same schema" during serialization and de-serialization.
+For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to a Python program, and in the Python program, you can de-serialize a "User" object using the received RDA container.
+Unlike using XML/JSON, the "Person" object and the "User" object are not bound to a schema, so they can be developed and maintained separately.

 Another use of RDA is maintaining versioning compatibility between a sender and a receiver.
-Because of RDA's recursive nature, each "pocket" in an RDA container is itself an RDA container.
-Multiple "children" RDAs can be placed inside a "parent" RDA, which means you can transfer data of multiple versions and multiple formats "side-by-side" in a single container.
+Because of RDA's recursive nature, each "pocket" in an RDA container is itself an RDA container, and multiple "children" RDAs can be placed inside a "parent" RDA.
+This means you can transfer data of multiple versions and multiple formats "side-by-side" in a single container.

-Indeed, being able to send multiple pieces of "anything" side-by-side in a container brings many interesting uses: how about sending XML data (which is a string) together with its DTD (another string), or sending an encrypted document together with the associated digital signature and public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.
+Indeed, being able to send multiple pieces of "anything" side-by-side in a container can have many interesting uses: how about sending XML data (which is a string) together with its DTD (another string), or sending an encrypted document together with the associated digital signature and public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.

-Thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than an equivilent XML or JSON container, and it is much easier to develop RDA parsers.
+Thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than a XML or JSON container with the same content, and it is much easier to develop a parser.
 RDA encoding is also more robust and resilient to data corruption, as it does not have any reserved keyword or character.
-For example, it allows native line-breaks in the data, whilst in other formats line-breaks are ignored or will cause parsing errors unless that special replacement strings (e.g. "\\n") are used in the encoding.
+For example, it allows the data to contain native line-breaks as part of the value, whilst in XML/JSON line-breaks must be replaced with a reserved string (eg "&#xA;") or they will be ignored by the parser.

 ## Getting Started

 This repo includes the RDA-encoding spec and an RDA encoding API which is implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
 To start, simply include the provided source files in your project and start using the API methods like in the example below.

-_*** There is no installation or other dependency required. ***_
+_*** There is no installation or other dependency required for using the API. ***_

-#### _API Part 1: Class Rda_
+#### _API Part 1: Rda class_

 The _Rda class_ includes implementation of both RDA encoding and decoding, and is intuitively modeled as a "container".
 It provides the following methods: